-If you are able to keep up with your debt payment plan it means to are managing your debts better.
+If you are able to keep up with your debt payment plan it means you are managing your debts better.

 Debt Problems – Where to Get Help?

 Talk to someone and ask for help.
-There many organizations which can help you to manage your debt.
+There many organisations which can help you to manage your debt.

 Here are 4 places to go when you have debt problems

-Debt Advice Foundation is a registered charity which offers advise and support to anyone worried about their loans, credit card payments and debt.
+Debt Advice Foundation is a registered charity which offers advice and support to anyone worried about their loans, credit card payments and debt.